 This week, on the first anniversary of the UK’s first lockdown, UNITElive is featuring some of the top stories we have covered on the pandemic and our members’ contributions, concerns and achievements.

 Earlier this year, we highlighted how Black and Asian ethnic minority workers have borne the brunt of the pandemic crisis.

 As we highlighted in January, BAEM workers have been 26 times harder hit by the employment crisis precipitated by the Covid-19 pandemic than their white counterparts, which new research has shown.

-An analysis out from the TUC today (January 20) has found that a shocking one in 12 BAEM workers in the UK are now unemployed, compared to one in 22 white workers.
+An analysis out from the TUC published in January found that a shocking one in 12 BAEM workers in the UK are now unemployed, compared to one in 22 white workers.